mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 ]
 ```

-That's as far as we need to go
+That’s as far as we need to go
 to get started
 with our code examples
 {{< web >}}